-B.3.5.8.
-Role of the Members
+B.3.4.8 Role of the members

-Members of the RB are responsible for responding to requests from the RB Secretary or Chair for comments and inputs to IMAS documents, such as existing, new or revised IMAS, TNMAS, T&EPs, the RB workplan or any other items of RB interest.
-Members shall provide informed and constructive comments, propose precise new text or clear concerns when responding to requests for comments.
-Members should refrain from providing generalised contributions.
+Members of the RB are responsible for responding to requests from the RB secretary or chair for comments and inputs to IMAS documents, such as existing, new or revised IMAS, TNMAs, T&EPs, the RB workplan or any other items of RB interest.
+Members shall provide informed and constructive comments and propose precise new text or clear concerns when responding to requests for comments.
+Members should refrain from providing generalized contributions.

-Representatives are responsible for seeking input from within their member organisation and representing their organisation's common position.
-All inputs from a member organisation must be made through its representative.
+Representatives are responsible for seeking input from within their member organization and representing their organization's common position.
+All inputs from a member organization must be made through its representative.